cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 The desire to use the full lifecycle capabilities of an orchestrator was also transferred to highly distributed data stores.

 Kubernetes primitives were not built to manage state by default.
-Thus by relying on Kubernetes primitives alone, it's difficult to manage stateful application requirements such as replication, failover automation, backup/restore, upgrades, etc which can occur based on events that are too specific.
+Relying on Kubernetes primitives alone brings difficulty managing stateful application requirements such as replication, failover automation, backup/restore and upgrades (_which can occur based on events that are too specific_).

 We can solve the problem of managing state with the Operator Pattern.
 By leveraging Kubernetes built in capabilities such as self-healing and reconciliation and extending those along with application-specific complexities, it is possible to automate any application's lifecycle and operations and turn it into a highly capable offering.